 The Bank is entitled to charge the Special Fund an administration fee of an amount equal to one percent of contributions received.
-An administration fee of USD0.07million (2016: USD0.1 million) was charged for the current year.
-The administration fee paid but not yet charged to the Statement of Comprehensive Income as at December 31, 2017 amounted to USD0.21 million (December 31, 2016: Nil).
+An administration fee of USD0.07 million (2018: USD0.07 million) has been charged for the current year.
+The administration fee paid but not yet charged to the Statement of Comprehensive Income as at Dec.
+31, 2019 amounts to USD0.85 million, presented as other assets in Statement of Financial Position (Dec.
+31, 2018: USD0.69 million).

-The contributions received from Contributors are outlined in Note C4.
+The contributions received from Contributors are outlined in Note C5.